net-maestro/INTERNET/VENDORS/ZTE/README.md

   rule 14 deny udp any eq 161 any any ingress any egress any  !
 (SNMP) rule 15 deny tcp any eq 1080 any any ingress any egress any  !
 (SOCKS proxy) rule 16 deny tcp any eq 3127 any any ingress any egress any  !
-(Backdoor port) rule 100 permit any any any any ingress any egress any  !
+(Backdoor port) rule 17 deny tcp any eq telnet any any ingress any egress any rule 100 permit any any any any ingress any egress any  !
 Default rule to allow traffic
 ```